 It is important to us that our properties are maintained to a high standard to ensure the comfort and safety of our tenants.

-By involving you in all aspects of our maintenance service delivery and ensuring our major repairs programme is up to date.
+By involving you in all aspects of our maintenance service delivery, keeping our major repairs programme up to date and ensuring we have contractors who are aware of our standards.